-- · Shut the welder off. - Connect the LN-742 per instructions on the appropriate connection diagram in the DIAGRAMS section. - Set the "WIRE FEEDER VOLTMETER" switch to either "+" or "-" as required by the electrode being used. - Set the "SELECTOR" switch to the "CV-WIRE" position - Adjust the "ARC CONTROL" knob to desired Crispness.
-SOFT for MIG and CRISP for Innershield. - Set the "WELDING TERMINALS" switch to the "REMOTELY CONTROLLED" position.
+- · Shut the welder off. - Connect the LN-742 per instructions on the appropriate connection diagram in the DIAGRAMS section. - Set the "WIRE FEEDER VOLTMETER" switch to either "+" or "-" as required by the electrode being used. - Set the "SELECTOR" switch to the "CV-WIRE" position. - · Adjust the "ARC CONTROL" knob to desired Crispness.
+SOFT for MIG and CRISP for Innershield. - Set the "WELDING TERMINALS" switch to the "REMOTELY CONTROLLED" position. - Set the "IDLE" switch to the "AUTO" position.
+When not welding, the Commander 500 engine will be at the low idle speed.